 Wouldn’t it be wonderful to never dread the dentist again?
 That’s only one of the many benefits of sedation dentistry at Willow Dental Care.
 And if it’s been awhile since your last dental visit, sedation dentistry can correct any resulting damage or decay, usually in just one or two visits.

-Whether you need a cavity filled, dentures fitted, treatment for sore gums – or even cosmetic procedures to whiten your teeth or fix a chipped tooth – you’ll float through it all without the stress or fear you’ve experienced before.
+Whether you need a cavity filled, dentures fitted, treatment for sore gums – or even cosmetic procedures to whiten your teeth or fix a chipped tooth – you’ll float through it all.
 Ask us about conscious sedation to help relieve the stress of some cosmetic dentistry procedures.
 We also provide cosmetic dentistry and teeth whitening.

 If you are struggling with a dental phobia, why wait another moment?
 Choose one of our clinics in the area you live from the menu and complete our simple online form to schedule a consultation.
 We’re dedicated to providing you with affordable, top-quality dental care.